 Pre-need funeral insurance plans vary by state.
 In some areas, the funeral home can't be named the beneficiary of a life insurance policy.
 You should also consider that, while you can check the financial strength rating of an insurance company, you can't check the same metric on a funeral home.
 If you've paid money to a funeral home and it goes out of business before you die, then you won't get your money back.

 Pre-need funeral expense policies are also very inflexible.
 If you want to make any changes to the funeral later on or move and need to change the funeral home, you may not be able to.
 In addition, prices aren't locked on a non-guaranteed funeral insurance policy.
 If the funeral home's costs for services increase and become greater than the policy's death benefit, your family would need to pay for the difference.
 On the other hand, if prices go down, your family won't receive any excess death benefit.

 If you're in good health or can even qualify for simplified issue life insurance, there are dozens of companies that offer permanent coverage.
 However, if you are looking for final expense life insurance companies with guaranteed acceptance, the pool of options becomes much smaller.

-We evaluated the burial insurance companies and found the five insurers with the best burial insurance rates and coverage options:
+We evaluated the burial insurance companies and found five insurers with the best burial insurance rates and coverage options:

-|Waiting Period||2 years||2 years||2 years||2 years||2 years|
+|Waiting period||2 years||2 years||2 years||2 years||2 years|

-|Payout During Waiting Period||Premiums paid + 30% interest||Premiums paid + 10% interest||Premiums paid + 10% interest||Premiums paid + 20% interest||Premiums paid + 10% interest|
+|Payout during waiting period||Premiums paid + 30% interest||Premiums paid + 10% interest||Premiums paid + 10% interest||Premiums paid + 20% interest||Premiums paid + 10% interest|

-While all these companies offer competitive final expense insurance quotes, we particularly recommend AIG.
+While all these companies offer competitive final-expense insurance quotes, we particularly recommend AIG.
 AIG will provide a portion of your death benefit early if you are diagnosed with a terminal or chronic illness, making it simpler to cover medical expenses associated with your condition.